 Athlinks sees chargebacks fall 95% in Mexico

 “We’ve managed to get our chargeback rate down from 2% to 0.2%.
-At the same time, we’ve managed to keep our authorization rates high.”
+At the same time, we’ve managed to keep our authorisation rates high.”

 Rescued revenue is just the start with Adyen

-While most ecommerce merchants will see the most obvious impact on their bottom line by reducing chargebacks, preventing them also frees up employees to focus on business growth and gives merchants the ability to drive more conversions with their payments.
+While you'll likely see the most obvious impact on your bottom line by reducing chargebacks, preventing them also frees up employees to focus on business growth.
+So you have time to focus on driving conversions.

-Forrester’s study revealed that in addition to a reduction in chargebacks, ecommerce merchants can unlock up to $7.6 million in revenue over three years with Adyen through intelligent retries, improved operational efficiency, and increased auth rates.
+Forrester’s study revealed that in addition to a reduction in chargebacks, online businesses can unlock up to £5.5 million in revenue over three years with Adyen through intelligent retries, improved operational efficiency, and increased authorisation rates.

 The Total Economic Impact™ of Adyen